FavourTy/smart_/mini_project_1/README.md

 A simple and intutive BMI Calculator built with flutter This app allows users to calculate their Body Mass Index(BMI) based on their weight and height and provides a BMI category(e.g Underweight, Normal weight, Overweight and obesity).

----

 ## Features ✨
 - Input weight (kg) and height (m) to calculate BMI.
 - Displays BMI results along with corresponding health status.
 - Interactive and responsive user interface.
-- Compatible with both Android and iOS.

----
 ## Screenshots 📸

 ![Homepage1](./asset/screenshots/display1_stat.PNG)